servirtium/servirtium-java/README.md

 was the recorder, and [this one](https://github.com/paul-hammant/svhttp/blob/master/src/test/java/com/paulhammant/svhttp/SubversionCheckoutReplayTest.java) the replay for that recorded conversation.

+The recorder isn't very good at handling parallel requests.
+Most of the things you want to test will be serial (and short) but if your client is a browser, then you should half expect for parallelized operation to mess up a recorded conversation.
+See that here [TodobackendDocTowardsPassingTheirJasmineTestSuite.md](https://github.com/paul-hammant/svhttp/blob/master/src/test/resources/TodobackendDocTowardsPassingTheirJasmineTestSuite.md)

 ## Project readiness for general industry use

 Not ready yet, but being actively worked on.